David M. Schwarz Architects

 A Tradition of Award-winning Terrazzo Designs

 David M. Schwarz Architects (DMSAS) has specified terrazzo in numerous civic projects.
-The firm’s designs have earned countless awards, including several National Terrazzo & Mosaic Association (NTMA) Honor Awards over the years for their terrazzo floor designs.
-Most recently, the industry’s highest honor, the 2021 NTMA Job of the Year, went to the American Terrazzo company for Fort Worth’s Dickies Arena and its Art Deco-inspired geometric terrazzo patterns.
+The firm’s designs have earned countless awards, including several National Terrazzo & Mosaic Association (NTMA) Honor Awards for their terrazzo floor designs.
+In 2021 Fort Worth’s Dickies Arena, with its Art Deco-inspired geometric terrazzo patterns, was awarded the industry’s highest honor, the NTMA Job of the Year.
+The contractor on the fabulous job was the American Terrazzo Company of Garland, Texas.

 CEO David Schwarz was awarded the University of Notre Dame’s Richard H. Driehaus Architecture Prize in 2015 for his mastery of the ideals of traditional and classical architecture.
 The firm’s countless monumental projects specifying terrazzo range from performance halls, museums, hospitals, airports, and stadiums to residential.
 We spoke with Steven Horwitz, project manager with DMSAS, about how terrazzo lends itself to traditional architecture and venues that require long-lasting flooring.